0xinfinite/Unity-NPR-Universal-RP/README.md

 Adapted Settings : Deferred Rendering, Warp Texture Shading, Custom Shadow(Main Character Focused Light Shadow, 2D Hair Shadow)

-(Disclaimer : This repository is not guaranteed to work properly on your build.
-The video above demonstrates the optimization of the implementation in a different repository.)

 # WIP or Planned in future